microsoft/ignite-learning-paths-training-aiml/aiml10/demo4.md

 ![Index](images/index.png "Index")

-4. Open and run the `Create Skillset` request (using the Send button).
+4. Open and run the `Create Skillset` request (using the Send button) - make sure you have updated the forms recognizer endpoint value in the body of this request.
 This creates our custom skillset the indexer will use to extract the invoice data.
 This particular skillset only has a single skill (our custom `InvoiceReaderSkill`).
 As above, if the request completes successfully you should see the new Skillset reflected in the portal.

 5. Open and run the `Create Datasource` request (using the Send button).
 This creates a reference to our storage account where the invoices are located.
 As above, if the request completes successfully you should see the new Skillset reflected in the portal.